-A faculty/academic staff member may select employee-paid life within 60 days of initial appointment to an eligible status or by furnishing evidence of insurability.
+A faculty/academic staff member may select employee-paid life within 60 days of initial appointment to an eligible status or by furnishing evidence of insurability during an Open Enrollment.

-Faculty/academic staff appointed 50 percent time or more for nine months or more are eligible to enroll for life coverage.
+Faculty/academic staff appointed 50 percent time or more for nine months or more are eligible to enroll for coverage.